tekknolagi/isdt/lecture-notes/2-vcs.md

 $
 ```

-This has now changed your `.git/` directory!
-Take a look.
-You should see
-something like this:
+After running this, you'll finally see a change in your `.git/` directory!

 ```
 $ tree .git